ybgandhi/Web-Design-Challenge/README.md

 ## Web Visualization Dashboard

+Create a visualization dashboard website using climate visualization plots.

+Create individual pages for each plot and navigate between them.
+These pages contain the visualizations and their corresponding explanations.

+Landing page that has a comparison of all of the plots, and another page where the data displays as an html table.

 * A [landing page](#landing-page) containing:
   * An explanation of the project.
   * Links to each visualizations page.
 There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.